 Cash ISAs let you deposit a load of cash and leave it, until the account matures and you get out more than you put in.

-There is a limit on how much money you can deposit in a Cash ISA during each tax year (which begins every 6th April), which for 2013/14 is £5,760.
+There's a limit on how much money you can deposit in a Cash ISA during each tax year (which begins every 6th April), which for 2014/15 is £15,000.

 However, if you use up your full allowance and pick a fixed rate tax free savings UK account, you are guaranteed to make a profit.